chriskrycho/v5.chriskrycho.com/site/elsewhere/LambdaConf 2024 Talk Videos.md

 As was foretold (?) both of my LambdaConf 2024 videos have at last been released on YouTube!

 - [Seeing Like a Programmer: Resiliency, Limits, and Moral Hazards in Software Engineering][seeing]—the best talk I have ever given, and also by far the most important.
-I am incredibly proud of it, and if you find it helpful or thought-provoking, I would really love it if you shared it.
 You don’t need to be a software engineer or even to know all that much about software to appreciate this talk, and some of the people I think need to hear it most are people who work *with* software engineers but who are not themselves software engineers.
+If you find it helpful or thought-provoking, I would really love it if you shared it!

     The abstract for the talk was: